EDUC 2002 - Responsive Teaching Practice

 Course Details

-Course Code EDUC 2002 Course Responsive Teaching Practice Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites EDUC 1100 and EDUC 2001 Restrictions Available to students in B.Teach double degree programs only Assessment Professional Experience (School Placement) Hurdle Requirement, Discussion Board Contribution and Response, Team Funding Pitch Based on Research Translation, Action research design Course Staff
+Course Code EDUC 2002 Course Responsive Teaching Practice Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites EDUC 1100 and EDUC 2001 Restrictions Available to students in B.Teach double degree Programs only Assessment Professional Experience (School Placement) Hurdle Requirement, Discussion Board Contribution and Response, Report on Critical Learning Incidents and Report on Critical Learning Moments.
+Course Staff

 Course Coordinator: Dr John Willison